nickyito/nickyito/README.md

 Front-End Web Developer
 ------------------------

-An enthusiastic Full-Stack Developer with 3 years of experience, including roles as a tech lead engineer and in PR review.
-Proficient in modern development practices utilizing TypeScript and Next.js in the Web 3.0 domain, and well-versed in AWS infrastructure management and SQL database design.
-Passionate about the art of coding, eager to foster professional growth in my next position.
+A dedicated Web Developer with 3 years of experience specializing in front-end development using <strong>TypeScript, Next.js, and React.js</strong> as core tech stack.
+I have initiated and led an Open Source Software (OSS) project, managing a team consisting of 6 engineers and 3 designers, highlighting my capabilities in team management and collaboration with contributors.
+My background also includes full-stack web development and infrastructure design with PHP, JavaScript, MySQL, and AWS, allowing for a versatile approach to development tasks.

 * 🇨🇦  Based in Vancouver, Canada
 * ✉️  You can contact me at [nick.yusuke.ito@gmail.com](mailto:nick.yusuke.ito@gmail.com)